How to Care for Latex Pillows

 - After blotting, wrap the pillow in two dry towels - Use these to press out any excess moisture from the pillow.
 You will want to remove as much moisture from the pillow as possible.

-- Air dry pillow on a flat surface away from direct sunlight - This will give your pillow time to dry completely.
+- Air dry pillow on a flat surface away - This will give your pillow time to dry completely.
 Don’t add a pillowcase until the pillow has dried completely.

 Spot Cleaning a Pillow

 Keeping your pillow in good shape helps in the life of your latex pillow.
 Sometimes you will want to spot clean a pillow without doing a full cleaning.
 Spot cleaning gives you the opportunity to clean small areas without doing a complete clean.
 This can be helpful if small amounts of dirt get on a pillow.
 You can also use a spot clean for small spills or a person who drools.
 We have a few tips for safely spot cleaning a pillow.

 - Make a cleaning solution - In a small bowl add 2 cups of water and 1 tablespoon of unscented dish detergent together.
 Using a scented soap can leave behind scents that might be a problem for those with allergies.

 - Dip a washcloth in the solution - Make sure to wring out the washcloth completely before using it on the pillow.
 You do not want excess moisture soaking into the pillow.

 - Treat the stain - Start in the center of the stain or mess and work your way outward cleaning the area.
 Rinse out the washcloth when needed making sure to wring out excess moisture.

 - Rinse well - After washing out the stained area, use a clean washrag and dip it in the cleaning mixture.
 Wring out well and wipe down the area you were spot cleaning.
 This will help to clean off any residual mess.